melezhik/SparrowCI/README.md

 Task that is marked as `default: true` is an entry point for scenario, where flow starts.

-To execute scenario, add it to your git repo and assign tasks to SparrowCI service:
+To execute scenario, add the source to a git repo and trigger build in SparrowCI service:

 ```bash
 git add sparrow.yaml